Quick Answer

 Income Sources of Income Tax Society

 Housing societies have many income sources but not all of them are taxable.
 Their income structure is divided into two parts: one from the members’ contribution and others from non-members.
-Let us delve deeper into the resources to check whether they are complaint with the income tax society regulations:
+Let us delve deeper into the resources to check whether they are compliant with the income tax society regulations:

 Housing Society Tax Rates for Cooperative Society